StatCan/ingress-istio-controller/README.md

 ### Configurations
 There are two ways to alter the configuration of the **isto-ingress-controller**.
-The first is via Command Line Arguments and the second is via annotations set on Ingresses.
+The first is via Command Line Arguments and the second is via Annotations set on Ingresses.

 #### Command Line Arguments